 - Peel, hull and cube persimmons

-- In a large heavy bottom stock pot, combine fruit and 1/4 cup of lemon juice
+- In a large heavy bottom stock pot, combine fruit, 1 cup water, and ¼ cup of lemon juice

 - Cook over medium heat allowing fruit to soften and release juices, about 30 minutes

 - Add remaining lemon juice and taste for sweetness, add sugar to taste if necessary

 - Bring to a boil and cook for 2 minutes stirring constantly to keep the bottom of the pan from burning